 - Thorsten Jekel (TJ), Founder & CEO, jekel & team (I have translated a variety of business documents, handouts, and short website texts for his consulting business.)

-- Sabine Osmanovic (SO), Consultant & Trainer, SO!
-Sabine Osmanovic (I have translated a variety of business documents, handouts, and blog posts — as well as the entire website — for her consulting business.)
+- Sabine Osmanovic (SO), Life Coach at Sabine Osmanovic – Life Coaching Berlin (I have translated a variety of business documents, handouts, and blog posts — as well as the entire website — for her consulting business.)

 Those of you who may be considering having your own business texts translated into another language may find their responses enlightening.